OpenClassrooms-Student-Center/Developpez-le-front-end-en-utilisant-Angular/README.md

 This project use the typescript interfaces inside the `models` folder, Olympic and Participation.
 These files corresponding to the data included inside the `olympic.json`.

 I have implement the requested features : creating two graphs with details of JOs.
 One graph that displays the number of medals per country and another one that displays the details of each country.
+If you click on first graph (medals per country), you are redirected to second graph (details of each country).